janaalqarni/Capstone_Dog_Breed_Project/README.md

 ## Introduction
-This reprosatiry is a Dog breed classifier algorithm using CNN, the main functionality of the algorithm is to classify the dog breed by detecting an image of a dog, and it it's a human it will classify it to the most resembling dog.
+This respiratory is a Dog breed classifier algorithm using CNN, the main functionality of the algorithm is to classify the dog breed by detecting an image of a dog, and it it's a human it will classify it to the most resembling dog.

 ## Libraries Used